varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 ### Writing out the EFI to the install media

 After you've finished with the neccesary tweaks, you have to copy the EFI folder to the USB drive's EFI partition.
 This allows us to boot the MacOS installer on a PC.
 On Mac and Linux, this partition should be automatically mounted, if not, use the mount command in the terminal to mount it manually.
 On Windows, follow [this guide](https://www.insanelymac.com/forum/topic/311820-guide-mount-and-access-efi-partition-on-windows-10/) to mount the EFI partition of the USB stick.
 (Although the one created by gibMacOS mounted automatically under Windows too.)
 Copy the entire EFI folder to the drive - including the root EFI folder too - and, after that we are ready to start working on the installation process.
+If you've followed OpenCore's media creation guide, use this EFI folder insted their generic one.

 ## Installation